SahibKazimli/ffu-analyzer-retrieval/README.md

 - **Chunking** — Documents split into 500-token chunks with 100-token overlap
 - **Embedding** — Chunks are embedded via OpenAI in concurrent batches with threads
 - **Multi-query generation** — A big problem with RAG is scalability, large datasets drastically decrease performance in regards to both time and precision.
 Multiple sub-queries improve recall across different document sections.
+- **Episodic memory (COALA)** — Past Q&A interactions are embedded and stored.
+On new queries, relevant previous answers are recalled and included as additional context, allowing the system to build on its own conversation history.
+- **LLM-as-a-judge** - Implemented judge to evaluate answers and provide feedback.
+- **Refinement Loop** - Implemented a refinement loop where the system can refine its answers based on feedback from the judge.
+- **Streaming** - Implemented streaming of events to the chat UI for a more responsive feel as well as judge feedback to guide user in improving their questions if answers are lackluster.

 ## Live demo